Cake, Torte and Frosting Recipes

 pan with at least 2-inch high sides.
 Spread the ice cream carefully to the edges.

-Using half of the remaining Nutella, drop teaspoonfuls evenly over the ice cream.
+Using half of the remaining Nutella, drop teaspoonsful evenly over the ice cream.

 Spread the strawberry ice cream evenly in the pan.
-Drop teaspoonfuls of the
+Drop teaspoonsful of the remaining

-remaining Nutella over the strawberry ice cream, but do not spread it to the
+Nutella over the strawberry ice cream, but do not spread it to the edge.

 Cut a small hole in one corner of the filled sandwich bag.
 Press the Nutella

-Press 1 cup of crushed Heath bar onto the sides of the torte at serving time.
+Variation: Press 1 cup of crushed Heath bar onto the sides of the torte at serving

-Freeze the torte 15 minutes to firm the Nutella topping.
-Wrap the torte tightly
+To Freeze: Freeze the torte 15 minutes to firm the Nutella topping.
+Wrap the

-with plastic wrap.
-Then cover with heavy aluminum foil, gently pressing the
+torte tightly with plastic wrap.
+Then cover with heavy aluminum foil, gently pressing

 4 hours or up to 2 weeks.